Disadvantages of electric scooters (what you need to know before buying)

 Powerful scooters, including racing or offroad models, will pack large motors, and usually huge and heavy batteries, which will make these scooters weigh quite a lot, with a lot of them weighing more than 66 lbs / 30 kg, and the heaviest scooter even weighing 154 lbs / 70 kg!

-Luckily, this will only be the case for a very few models, and they will typically be so expensive that the regular commuter or casual rider will never consider them.
-In fact, the average weight of commuter electric scooters is just 28.3 lbs / 12.8 kg, which is easily manageable for pretty much every adult.
+Luckily, this will only be the case for very few models, and they will typically be so expensive that the regular commuter or casual rider will never consider them.
+The average weight of commuter electric scooters is just 28.3 lbs / 12.8 kg, which is easily manageable for pretty much every adult.

 Lightweight scooters will typically not support heavier adults